Fractional Ownership vs. Timeshare: What’s the Difference and Which Is Better?

 Fractional ownership is deeded real estate.
 Buyers typically own a 1/4th, or 1/8 interest in a specific home, structured much like traditional second-home asset ownership.

-Timeshare is time, not equity.
+Timeshare is ownership of time, not equity.
 Owners purchase the right to use a week or a set of points within a resort system, without a lasting stake in the property itself.

 How you use it:

-Fractional: With fewer owners per home, use is measured in meaningful weeks, usually six per year, within the same residence, maintained and furnished to second-home standards.
+Fractional: With fewer owners per home, use is measured in meaningful weeks, usually six to twelve per year, within the same residence, maintained and furnished to second-home standards.

 Timeshare: A single residence may be split among up to 52 owners, with usage locked to fixed or floating weeks and often subject to exchange fees if you want variety.